1,691 words, 9 minutes read time.

 Day 6: Welcome to Scotland

-Crossed into Scotland and made a quick stop at the Gretna Green gas station—because how could I not visit the famously romantic town from all those historical novels?
-Then I headed through Glencoe with no agenda, just a route from point A to B. I expected it to feel a bit aimless, but it turned out to be one of the most unforgettable days of the trip.
+The UK road trip crossed into Scotland!
+After I made a quick stop at the Gretna Green gas station—because how could I not visit the famously romantic town from all those historical novels I read as a teenager – I headed through Glencoe with no agenda, just a route from point A to B. I expected it to feel a bit aimless, but it turned out to be one of the most unforgettable days of the trip.
 Sometimes, having no plan really is the best plan.
+Stopping wherever and whenever I wanted made for a magical day in the Scottish Highlands.
+Definitely try to add a day of meandering to your UK road trip itinerary.

 Traveling solo and want to still get incredible photos of yourself so you can remember the places you visit?
 Check out my tried and true options!
 I have personally done ALL of these options and I have gotten amazing results!
 Trust me, I am a photographer. ?